 Sexual harassment also includes discriminatory speech and/or conduct towards people of the same gender as well as towards LGBT people.

 Sexual harassment can also result when a person having authority or power in a work or academic environment takes advantage of his/her position to make or imply unwanted sexual suggestions or demands upon another.

 Academic harassment is any offensive, malicious, or unfair comment or behavior by a person in a position of power that causes another person to suffer a loss or to perceive they have suffered a loss of their independence and/or personal dignity.
-Academic harassment violates the rights of an individual to study, perform research, or work within the university community.
+Academic harassment violates the rights of an individual to study, perform research within the university community.

-The university’s advisors have been trained and are qualified to give advice regarding matters of harassment.
+The university's advisors have been trained and are qualified to give advice regarding matters of harassment.
 You may contact the advisor of your choice.
-Please find the list of advisors and their contact information.
-Advisors may be contacted directly in person or by letter, phone, or email.
+Please find the list of advisors and their contact information on the back of this leaflet.
+Advisors may be contacted directly in person or by letter, phone, or mail.

 |Location||Building 9, 7th floor|

 |Hours||Mon. / Tue. / Wed. / Thu. / Fri.
 9:00-18:30

 Counselor, Women's Counseling Kyoto

 |Location||Office of Human Rights Education (Bldg.
 9, 7th floor)|